-As we close this morning, can I thank you all for listening and pray that we all might enjoy the blessing of the Lord throughout 2012, or until the Lord Jesus comes again.
-Good morning to you all.
+As we close, can I thank you all for your company and pray that we all might enjoy the blessings and presence of God in our lives until the Lord Jesus comes again.

+Good morning and again I thank you for listening.